 That’s what Catherine Simonton decided to do.
 And now, she has an online business teaching English as a second language that helps people worldwide and supplements her retirement income.

 4. Enjoy Gardening?
-Turn Your Green Thumb Into an Income!
+Turn Your Green Thumb Into Retirement Ideas

 You don’t need to be a master gardener!
 If you’re able to push a lawnmower or use a trowel, you have something to offer to your community now — and a potential for development later.

 For the present: Look around your local community.
-Who’s vulnerable and in need of help?
-Whose lawn is looking overgrown and tired?
-Whose once pristine flowerbeds are full of weeds?
-Whose leaves need raking?
+Who iss vulnerable and in need of help?
+Is someone’s lawn looking overgrown and tired?
+Are once pristine flowerbeds full of weeds?
+Does anyone’s leaves need raking?

 How awesome would it be to give something to your community?
 All it takes is a simple “I’d love to …”